-All members of the Lavender family enjoy being in the sun and they demand well drained soil that is not too acidic.
+All members of the Lavender family (have a look at our selection of lavender plants) enjoy being in the sun, and they demand well drained soil that is not too acidic.
 They are very happy on chalk however.
 It is essential that your lavender plants don't get "wet feet" in winter - they hate being waterlogged.
 As far as diet is concerned however they thrive in poor, sandy soil.
 In terms of location they are happy by the sea and in other windy places.

 So the lessons to be learned from the above are as follows:

 Your Lavender will arrive as a well-grown, bushy but quite short plant.
 (Height comes quickly).
 It will be two years old and have a good root system which will allow it to grow away fast when planted out.
 So it is important to leave a little space between plants.
 3 per metre in a row is ideal (one every 30-35cms).
 At the end of the first summer after planting, they will have 'joined up'.
 At the end of the second year, you will have a full, bushy hedge reaching between 60-80 cms.

 Turning to Lavender's love of warmth, the best time to plant is from mid-April in an early spring right up to the end of July because the soil is warming up or already warm.
 This is really important; Lavender roots grow very quickly in warm soils while once they have been in cold soil as young plants, they take some time to recover.
 By the autumn, lavender planted in late June will have completely outstripped lavender planted at the beginning of April

 We guarantee our plants, so we like them to do well.
 Because of this we only deliver Lavender when we are happy the weather is suitable - this is usually from mid-April but it can be delayed until late May if the ground is cold.